 This general principle of construction applies, unless the terms of the instrument creating the power of appointment provide otherwise.
 A well-drafted instrument intended to create a nongeneral or testamentary or nonexclusionary power will use clear language to achieve the desired objective.
 Not all instruments are well-drafted, however.
-A court may have to construct the terms of the instrument to discern the donor's intent.
+A court may have to construe the terms of the instrument to discern the donor's intent.
 For principles of construction applicable to the creation of a power of appointment, see Restatement Third of Property: Wills and Other Donative Transfers Chapters 17 and 18, and the accompanying Commentary, containing some examples.

-By way of an additional example, a testamentary power of appointment created in the donor's child to appoint among the donor's "descendants" is likely intended to be a nongeneral power.
+Paragraph (2) is designed to remedy a recurring drafting mistake.
+Scriveners sometimes forget that X's "descendants" include X's children.
+A testamentary power of appointment created in the donor's child to appoint among the donor's "descendants" or "issue" is usually intended to be a nongeneral power.